Tolu-L/Tolu-L/README.md

 - 👋 Hi, I’m @Tolu-L
-- 👀 I’m interested in Data Analyst roles
+- 👀 I’m interested in Data Science roles
+- I am Insight Witch and a wheel of innovation
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and SQL
+- Here for R's superiority
 - 💞️ I’m looking to collaborate on data analytics projects

 <!---